kzotter/dev-docs/docs/home/pythonsdk.md

 # Esper SDK for Python

-Esper provides a Python client library to communicate with the Esper APIs to programmatically control and monitor your enterprise's Android-based Dedicated Devices using Esper Manage.
-To read more about the various capabilities of Esper Manage and Esper managed devices, please visit [esper.io](https://esper.io).
+Esper provides a Python client library to communicate with the Esper APIs for programmatic provisioning, control and monitoring of your Android development devices running your Dedicated Device apps.
+These APIs are also used for scaled deployments.
+To read more about the various capabilities of Esper and sign up for a trial to obtain an endpoint and generate an API key for your app (both necessary to use the Esper APIs), please visit [esper.io](https://esper.io).

 Current stable release verions are

     API version: 1.0.0
     SDK version: 0.0.6

-> Note: Esper plans to release SDK support for Kotlin, Java, and JavaScript.
+> Note: Esper plans to release SDKs for Kotlin, Java, and JavaScript.
 If you are using a language other than Python and would like to immediately work with the Esper APIs, please consider calling the APIs directly.
 You can refer to the Esper API documentation [here](./api.md).

-## Pre-requisites
+## Requirements

-1. **Python:** It's recommended that you use Python 3.4 or above.
-However, SDK is compatible with Python 2.7 as well.
+1. **Python:** It's recommended to use Python 3.4 or above, as this is the requirement for the Esper CLI if you wish to use both.
+However, the SDK is compatible with Python 2.7 (set to retire in 2020) as well.
-2. **Access to Esper Dev console:** Sign up for the Esper Dev Trial to obtain access to the Esper Dev Console with a private Esper Cloud account.
-During that process you will set your environment name.
-Once your environment is set up you can login to your account on `foo.shoonyacloud.com` where “foo” is your chosen environment name giving you access to both the Esper Dev Console and the Esper Manage Dashboard.
-Your `SERVER URL` will be `https://foo-api.shoonyacloud.com/api`.
+2. **Access to Esper Console:** Sign up for the Esper Trial to obtain access to the Esper Console with a private Esper Cloud endpoint.
+During that process you will set your endpoint name.
+Once your endpoint is created you can login to your account on `foo.shoonyacloud.com` where “foo” is your chosen environment name.
+Your `SERVER URL` will be `https://foo.shoonyacloud.com/api`.
 See [Requesting an Esper Dev Trial account](./module/register.md).
-3. **Generate an API key:** API key authentication is used for accessing APIs.
-You will have to generate this from the Esper Manage Dashboard.
-Web Dashboard for your account can be accessed at `https://foo.shoonyacloud.com`.
+3. **Generate an API key:** API key authentication is used for acessing APIs.
+You will have to generate an API key for your app from the Esper Console at `https://foo.shoonyacloud.com`.
 See [Generating an API Key](./module/genapikey.md)

 ## Installation